containers/podman-desktop/WEBSITE_CONTRIBUTING.md

 ## Folders

-Here is a brief description of the folders for the website of Podman Desktop and how its been organized.
+Here is a brief description of the folders for the website of Podman Desktop and how they are organized.

 - `blogs`: All the blog posts published on [https://podman-desktop.io/blog](https://podman-desktop.io/blog).
-- `blogs\img`: Store all the images used in the the blog posts.
+- `blogs/img`: Store all the images used in the the blog posts.
 - `docs`: All documentation published on [https://podman-desktop.io/docs](https://podman-desktop.io/docs).
 - `tutorials`: All tutorials published on [https://podman-desktop.io/tutorial](https://podman-desktop.io/tutorial).
 - `src`: Content for the website.
-- `src\pages`: All sub pages available on the website.
+- `src/pages`: All sub pages available on the website.

 ## Propose a Blog post

 ### Create a new author information

-If you are not yet an author on Podman Desktop blog, you'll need to add yourself to the list of authors in `blogs\authors.yml` following this pattern:
+If you are not yet an author on Podman Desktop blog, you'll need to add yourself to the list of authors in `blogs/authors.yml` following this pattern:

 ```yaml
 authorid: